Chivier/BTMR-Paper/README.md

 # Set up environment variables
 cp .env.example .env
-# Edit .env and add your OpenAI API key
+# Edit .env and add your LLM providers API key

 # Start all services with one command
 ./startup.sh
 ```

 The startup script will:
-- Install all dependencies (Python and Node.js)
+- Install all dependencies
 - Initialize the SQLite database
 - Migrate existing CSV data if present
 - Start both backend and frontend servers